jvcByte/EasyInteract/README.md

-# Todo DApp Project Overview
+# DApp Project Overview - EasyInteract
 This is a collection of decentralized applications (DApps).
 Has 3 main sections, Easy Interact section, ToDo section, and ERC20  interaction section.

 ### Easy Interact Section